• Skip to primary navigation

 Regional Varieties

 Some regions specialize in a sweeter or smokier profile, which is reflected in traditional dishes from those areas.
-This variety makes gochugaru an essential and adaptable ingredient in Korean cuisine.
+This variety of flavors makes gochugaru an essential and adaptable ingredient in Korean cuisine.

 🧑🍳 Gochugaru in Recipes